CosmoStat/shapepipe/docs/pipeline_tutorial.md

 **Module:** sextractor_runner
 **Parent:** mask_runner
 **Input:** tile_image, tile_weight, tile_flag
+**Output:** SExtractor catalogue

-On the tiles we want to detect all the sources.
-For that we set a low detection threshold.
+To detect a maximum of sources on the tiles, we set a low detection threshold.
-Also, we run a post-processing step on each tiles to find all epochs contributing to each objects.
-Here is a commented example config file for the pipeline :
+In addition, a a post-processing step is run to find all epochs that contributed to a given detected object.

 ```ini
 [SEXTRACTOR_RUNNER]